marklogic-community/grove-node/README.markdown

 - `GROVE_HTTPS_ENABLED_IN_BACKEND`: An optional setting, defaulting to false, instructing this middle-tier to use SSL when communicating with MarkLogic.
 - `GROVE_ENABLE_HTTPS_IN_MIDDLETIER`: An optional setting, defaulting to false, instructing this middle-tier to run in https mode.
 When this is set to true, the following environment variables must also be set:
   - `GROVE_MIDDLETIER_SSLCERT`: A relative or absolute path pointing to the middle-tier SSL certificate.
-  - `GROVE_MIDDLETIER_SSLKEY`: A relative or absolute path point to the middle-tier SSL private key. **Note that you should not check the private key itself into version control.**
+  - `GROVE_MIDDLETIER_SSLKEY`: A relative or absolute path pointing to the middle-tier SSL private key. **Note that you should not check the private key itself into version control.**
+- `GROVE_UI_BUILD_PATH`: A relative or absolute path pointing to the directory containing static UI files.
+This directory should, at a minimum, contain an `index.html` file, though of course it will likely also have javascript, CSS, images, etc. Note that a relative path is relative to this middle-tier directory.

 ### `.env` Configuration files